 Requirement id TEGT.C.02

 Short title Provision to defined interfaces

-Description The developed tools must provide collected evidence to a security assessment tool via its offered APIs.
+Description The developed tools must provide collected evidence to a security

+assessment tool via its offered APIs.

-Implementation state Fully implemented
+Implementation Fully implemented

+state

 Codyze submits all evidence to the Orchestrator.
 As Codyze provides its own assessment results, evidence is submitted for reference in the resulting assessment result.